devlinjunker/template.github.semver/CONTRIBUTING.md

 ### Style Guide

-Make sure to only include basic configuration and setup files in this Template Repo!
+Make sure to only include basic documentation and Github setup files in this Template!

 ### Code Reviews

 Code Reviews are an important part of the software development process.
+They help to maintain quality and inform other developers of changes to the code.
+Make sure Pull Request descriptions are completely filled out, include thoughts, links, issues you faced or any other details relevant to the changes.

 **Tips:**